You should pre-book a council park, reserve or beach to avoid clashes with other events.

 Do I need to book for parties?

-You need to book a park for parties only if you provide entertainment activities that are operated by a business (such as a jumping castle, farm animals or pony rides).
+You need to book a park for parties that include 50+ attendees and if you provide entertainment activities that are operated by a business (such as a jumping castle, farm animals or pony rides).
 The operator must have $20 million public liability insurance cover and must be present at all times during the event.
 You must provide proof of the insurance cover when booking.

 Does council tidy the park before an event?